- General Info

 Outdoor Adventures Technicians are responsible for the day to day operations including equipment rentals, trip registrations, cash handling, storage with special emphasis on equipment maintenance and repair.
 Outdoor Adventures Technicians must be outgoing, friendly and enthusiastic about the outdoors.
 They must have good written and verbal communication skills, possess patience and provide excellent customer service.
 They must also be experienced in the maintenance and repair of outdoor equipment.

 Personal Trainers are responsible for the fitness assessment and personal training program with Campus Recreation Services.
 They help clients build exercise programs to meet their individual needs.
+Applicants must be currently certified in Personal Training.

 The Equipment Repair Specialist is responsible for the maintenance and repair of all fitness equipment.
 Special attention will be given to regular maintenance checks and risk management procedures to ensure the equipment is in safe working order.